The Great Influenza: Textual comparison

-John M. Barry, author of ‘The Great Influenza’, has been considered alongside Alfred W. Crosby, author of the ‘America’s Forgotten Pandemic’ to be ‘ground breaking’ historiographical work on the 1918 influenza pandemic.
-Crosby’s text, first published in 1976, is considered a dominant historical text unpacking the events of the 1918 influenza virus and significantly discusses the significant presence of the First World War to ‘shadow’ details of the pandemic into obscurity.
-This is relevant as Barry’s text was originally published in 2004 which was 28 years after Crosby’s ‘America’s Forgotten Pandemic’.
-Hence, although it has been stated that Barry ‘echoes’ Crosby’s historical research in ‘The Great Influenza’, he has a stronger emphasis on the biology.
-Also, Barry’s had the opportunity to collate 28 years of further research and commentary to better inform his text’s historical, and biological narrative of the 1918 influenza.
+John M. Barry, author of The Great Influenza, has been considered alongside Alfred W. Crosby, author of the America’s Forgotten Pandemic to have done ‘ground breaking’ historiographical work on the 1918 influenza pandemic.
+Crosby's text, first published in 1976, is considered a dominant historical text unpacking the events of the 1918 influenza virus and significantly discusses the significant presence of the First World War to ‘shadow’ details of the pandemic into obscurity.
+This is relevant as Barry's text was originally published in 2004, 28 years after Crosby's America’s Forgotten Pandemic.
+Hence, although it has been stated that Barry ‘echoes’ Crosby's historical research in The Great Influenza, he has a stronger emphasis on the biology.
+Also, Barry's had the opportunity to collate 28 years of further research and commentary to better inform his text's historical, and biological narrative of the 1918 influenza.